maisonm/maisonm/README.md

 </p>

 This Github page hosts multiple static websites for my portfolio.
-Web applications for my portfolio are hosted with Heroku and will not be found hosted on this Github page.
+Web applications in my portfolio are hosted with Heroku and will not be found hosted on this Github page.
 To check those out, the repository description for these projects will include the Heroku link.

 ---